Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 Permian Invertebrate Trace Fossils from New Mexico.

-During the 1980's and 1990's Jerry MacDonald discovered and documented an incredibly rich cache of Permian ichnofossils in southern New Mexico.
+During the 1980's and 1990's Jerry MacDonald discovered and documented an incredibly rich trove of Permian ichnofossils in southern New Mexico.
 The tracks excavated included thousands of footprints and trails representing dozens of different vertebrate and invertebrate forms.
 The trackways extend laterally for many meters at a number of different sites, and at most sites involve several track beds in vertical successions.
 Each of the track beds probably represents days or longer of exposure.
 Leaving aside for now the vertebrate traces, the invertebrate trails and trackways at these sites alone provide severe challenges for Flood geology.
 For example, the accompanying photo shows part of a dinner-plate sized slab displaying at least eight different types of invertebrate trails (most tentatively attributed to various insects, spiders, or other arthropods).
 Similar concentrations of trace fossils may be seen along muddy lake and pond shores today, but would not be expected in a Flood scenario.
-It's hard to explain how so many invertebrates survived the Flood to that point (since the beds are underlain by hundreds of feet of sedimentary rock), or how the prints would be preserved if buried during a raging Flood.
+It's hard to explain how so many invertebrates survived the Flood to that point (since the beds are underlain by hundreds of feet of sedimentary rock), or how the prints would be preserved if buried during a raging flood.

 Shrimp burrows